Online Citation Payment

 Any misuse or illegal alteration of parking permits or entry cards or repeated violations of any of these regulations may result in not only a citation, but also the revocation of parking privileges and/or possible criminal prosecution.

-Any person receiving a university parking citation shall respond to the Parking and Transportation Services Division before the end of the seventh (7) business day after the issuance of the citation to pay the fine or to initiate an appeal.
+Any person receiving a university parking citation shall respond to the Parking and Transportation Services Division within 14 calendar days of the issue date to pay the fine or to initiate an appeal.
 Payment by mail is also acceptable.
 Non-payment of outstanding fines may result in the loss of parking privileges and/or the immobilization or towing of the vehicle.

 Vehicles illegally parked in fire lanes, driveways, access roads or "no parking" areas may be towed when necessary to provide access for emergency vehicles, construction vehicles, or to provide normal traffic flow.
 Driving on sidewalks or service-drives is prohibited except by service or emergency vehicles.